Finding Elsie Maloney

 James dies in 1936 and Elsie and Lawrence have different addresses in Jerilderie in the 1943 Electoral Roll.

 In 1963, aged 70, her occupation is home duties and her address is in Burwood.
 She remains at the same address until she moves into a nursing home in 1980 aged 87.
-She died in 1984, was cremated and her ashes collected by Ron Maloney [assuming this is her nephew, James Herbert's son Ron].
+She died in 1984, was cremated and her ashes collected by Ron Maloney [this is her nephew, James Herbert's son Ronald Deas].

 Laurence b.
 28 Jan 1893

-It's likely Elsie and Laurence were twins as their birth registration numbers are 35774 and 35775.
+Elsie and Laurence are twins - their birth registration numbers are 35774 and 35775.

 Lawrence (changed spelling) tried several times to enlist in WWI but he was mostly deaf and was rejected twice before being accepted in July 1918.
 He never saw active service.